Love Songs (Marlene Dietrich album)

-Love Songs is a compilation album by German-American singer and actress Marlene Dietrich, released in December 28, 2004 by Columbia Records (catalog no. CK 93565).
+Love Songs is a compilation album by German-American singer and actress Marlene Dietrich, released on 28 December 2004 by Columbia Records (catalog no. CK 93565).
 Part of Columbia's Love Songs series, the album features 14 tracks recorded between 1930 and 1959, highlighting performances in both English and German.
 It includes early Berlin recordings as well as later cabaret-style renditions of classics such as "Falling in Love Again", "Lili Marlene", "La Vie en rose" and "One for My Baby".

-The album received generally favorable reviews, with critics praising Dietrich's distinctive vocal style and emotional expressiveness.
-Reviewers highlighted her combination of intimacy, theatricality, and cabaret artistry, noting that the compilation effectively illustrates the evolution of her career and her lasting influence as a performer.
+Reviewers highlighted Fietrich's combination of intimacy, theatricality, and cabaret artistry, noting that the compilation effectively illustrates the evolution of her career and her lasting influence as a performer.
 At the same time, some critics pointed out technical imperfections in her vocal delivery and considered certain tracks or the album’s liner notes to be mismatched or excessively elaborate.

 Album details

 The album was part of a larger series of compilations from the label titled Love Songs, which featured albums by various artists from its catalog, including Chet Baker, Sarah Vaughan, Merle Haggard, and Roy Orbison, aimed at the Valentine's Day market.
 The album collects 14 tracks spanning 44 minutes and 24 seconds, focusing on Dietrich's recordings that explore themes of romance and amour.

-The material on the compilation was recorded between 1930 and 1959, showcasing the significant evolution of Dietrich's distinctive vocal style over three decades.
-It includes her early Berlin recordings from the beginning of her career, where her delivery was notably lighter, alongside her later, more famous work characterized by a deeper, spoken-word cabaret style.
+The material on the compilation was recorded between 1930 and 1959, and it includes her early Berlin recordings from the beginning of her career, where her delivery was notably lighter, alongside her later, more famous work characterized by a deeper, spoken-word cabaret style.
 The track list features English-language renditions of several of her most iconic songs closely associated with her film career, such as "Falling in Love Again" from The Blue Angel (1930).

-The album also includes interpretations of American standards, highlighting her approach to the cabaret genre.
-Among these are notable performances of Harold Arlen and Johnny Mercer's "One for My Baby (and One More for the Road)," the French classic "La Vie en rose," and the wartime anthem "Lili Marlene," presented here in its English version.
+The album also includes interpretations of American standards, among these are notable performances of Harold Arlen and Johnny Mercer's "One for My Baby (and One More for the Road)," the French classic "La Vie en rose," and the wartime anthem "Lili Marlene," presented here in its English version.
 The recordings feature lush studio orchestra accompaniments, though specific musician and arranger credits are not provided for this particular collection.